Extracting the signed backbone of intrinsically dense weighted networks: Methods

-The mean of the hypergeometric distribution associated with the link from $i$ to $j$ is given by Eq. \ref{eq:hgmean}.
+The mean of the hypergeometric distribution associated with the link from $i$ to $j$, that is $P_{ij}$, is given by Eq. \ref{eq:hgmean}.
 However, this formulation does not preserve the in-strength and out-strength sequences in the system, thus, is inadequate for our purposes.
-Given that $N$ is the weight matrix under null model with $N_{ij}$ denoting the expected weight from $i$ to $j$, the following should be satisfied: $N_{i.} = W_{i.}$, $N_{.j} = W_{.j}$, and $N_{..} = W_{..}$.
-For this purpose, we utilize the iterative proportional fitting procedure (IPFP) described in \cite{Bacharach, mazzarisi2017methods} which is shown to converge to an optimal solution \cite{BREGMAN1967191}.
-Given the column and row marginals (e.g., in- and out-strength sequences) and an appropriate prior matrix with certain elements as zero (e.g., diagonal elements to disallow self-loops) and other elements as akin to Eq. \ref{eq:hgmean}, IPFP estimates the values for non-zero elements of the matrix through a series of row-scaling and column-scaling operations until achieving a desired precision.
-Given out- and in-strength ($W_{i.}$ and $W_{.j}$) sequences as the marginals and the values obtained from Eq. \ref{eq:hgmean} as the elements prior matrix with its diagonal elements set to $0$, IPFP finds the suitable matrix $N$ representing the expected weights under our proposed null model.
+Given that $N$ is the weight matrix under the null model with $N_{ij}$ denoting the expected weight from $i$ to $j$, the following should be satisfied: $N_{i.} = W_{i.}$, $N_{.j} = W_{.j}$, and $N_{..} = W_{..}$.
+For this purpose, we utilize the iterative proportional fitting procedure (IPFP) described in \cite{Bacharach, mazzarisi2017methods}.
+Given out- and in-strength ($W_{i.}$ and $W_{.j}$) sequences as the marginals and $P$ as the prior matrix with its diagonal elements set to $0$, the objective of IPFB is to estimate $N$ that minimizes the relative entropy (known as Kullback–Leibler divergence \cite{kl_divergence}) as formalized in Eq. \ref{eq:entropy}.
+IPFP estimates the values for non-zero elements of the matrix through a series of row-scaling and column-scaling operations until achieving a desired precision and is shown to converge to an optimal solution \cite{BREGMAN1967191}.
+Then, each element of $N$ serves as the expected value of the respective link under our null model.

-In evaluating the statistical significance of an edge weight, only considering the difference of observed and expected values without referencing to a dispersion measure is not viable.
+In evaluating the statistical significance of an edge weight, only considering the difference of observed and expected values without referencing a dispersion measure is not viable.
 For each edge, dispersion of its expected weight must be known to produce confidence intervals.
-Accordingly, we estimate the variance of $N_{ij}$ based on the associated hypergeometric distribution and obtain its standard deviation as given by Eq. \ref{eq:hgstd}.
+Accordingly, we estimate the variance of $N_{ij}$ based on the associated hypergeometric distribution and obtain its well-known standard deviation as given by Eq. \ref{eq:hgstd}.

+Overall, our null model can be viewed as extending the hypergeometric approach employed in the literature to intrinsically dense unipartite networks and to ensure that node strengths are exactly preserved with the inclusion of entropy-based method IPFP.
+Moreover, distinctly from the existing hypergeometric filtering literature, we do not necessarily assume weights to be integer counts of events hence we do not employ the traditional hypothesis testing procedure associated with the hypergeometric distribution.